localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 {{< figure src="create-runner-2.png" width="80%" height="auto">}}

 After selecting the Linux machine you're done with defining the runner.
 Now you need a place to execute this runner, which will be your local computer.
 Notice the token in the first step command and save it for later.
+Runner authentication tokens have the prefix `glrt-`.

 For simplicity, we'll use a GitLab Runner Docker image.
 The GitLab Runner Docker images are designed as wrappers around the standard
 `gitlab-runner` command, like if GitLab Runner was installed directly on the host.
 You can read more about it in the [GitLab documentation](https://docs.gitlab.com/runner/install/docker.html).